agoel25/quantaTrader/README.md

 ## Latency
 The primary focus of quantaTrader is low latency.
 High-frequency trading typically requires microsecond (10^-6 seconds) to sub-microsecond latency per operation to maintain competitiveness in the market.
 The engine achieves this by employing various optimization techniques.

-Current benchmarking on an M2 MacBook Pro shows an average per operation speed of **1.5 microseconds**.
+Current benchmarking on an M2 MacBook Pro shows an average per operation latency of **1.5 microseconds**.

 ## CPU and Memory Optimization